chaosprint/dattorro-vst-rs/README.md

 https://github.com/RustAudio/vst-rs

-Thanks for all the contributors in the lists above.
+Thanks for all the contributors in the relevant projects.
 Without them, developing VST in Rust would not be so straightforward.

 # Usage